1926–27 Tampa murders: Public reaction and failed lynching

 As news of Levins' confessions leaked to the public, angry crowds came to the county jail demanding to see the prisoner.
-Sheriff Hiers called in state troops, and the 116th Field Artillery of the National Guard, led by Colonel S. L. Lowry, surrounded the jail with machine guns and sandbags.
+Sheriff Hiers called in state troops, and the 116th Field Artillery of the Florida National Guard, led by Colonel S. L. Lowry, surrounded the jail with machine guns and sandbags.
 Further enraged, the mob (well over 1,500 people) rushed the jail on May 29, 1927, forcing the troops to open fire, shooting and injuring 12 people.
 When they tried to rush the jail again two hours later, the troops mowed them down with machine guns.
 Overall, four people were killed and 33 were wounded, four of them seriously.
 One of those shot, S.J.
 Ellis, later died from their injuries.
 Twenty men were arrested on charges of inciting to riot, affray, unlawful assembly, and shooting into a public building.
 In November 1927, seven men pleaded guilty to engaging in unlawful assembly and were each fined $100.
 The judge offered to have them serve 90 days in jail instead, but they agreed to pay the fine.
 The charges against six others were dismissed.

 Levins was taken to an Orlando jail three days later, and he confessed to the Rowell murders there, saying he had gotten into a fight with their tenant over a girl, and then killed the family so they could not identify him.